shano/streamkeeper/README.md

 # Streamkeeper

-Watch youtube channels and automatically download any live streams they post and convert to a video format.
-Get notified over pushover.
+Watches specified youtube channels and will automatically download any live streams the youtube channel posts, then converts to a video format.
+Optioanlly you can get notified over pushover.

 ## Requirements